KakoF/post_api/README.md

 ```

 ## Configure your .env
-Copy and past your .env.example and rename to .env
+Copy and past your .env.example and rename it to .env

 Set environment variables in .env file